 - In The Godfather Part II, Michael realizes that Fredo betrayed him when they were in a sleazy Cuban nightclub, and Fredo says "Watch this part of the act, it's really something", even though earlier Fredo had told Michael that he had never been to Cuba before.
 Fredo also mentions how "old man Roth" would "never come here", but that Johnny Ola showed him the place, despite an earlier claim of never having met either Roth or Ola before, and both Fredo and Ola acting as if they were being introduced for the first time to one another just previously.
 Actually kind of a double Inversion since Michael never tries to trip him up, but not being very bright, Fredo just blurts it out.
 The look of betrayal on Michael's face is classic and a definite example of Foreshadowing.

 - In Basic, this is subverted when Hardy is chatting with Styles about the death of Kendal.
-Styles mentions Kendal being poisoned, and Hardy immediately starts asking him how Styles would know that Kendal was poisoned.
-Styles points out that one minute Kendal was fine and the next he was coughing up blood, and then Kendal died for no apparent reason, so poison is a reasonable guess under the circumstances.
+Styles says something about Kendal being poisoned, and Hardy immediately starts asking him how Styles would know that.
+Styles points out that one minute Kendal was fine and the next he was coughing up blood before dying for no apparent reason, so poison is a reasonable guess under the circumstances.
 Double Subverted mere moments later, when Hardy keeps acting suspicious of Styles and trying to poke holes in his story.
 Styles continues trying to bluff his way out for a minute or two before he gives up and tries to bribe Hardy (who had a reputation for being a Dirty Cop), into silence.

-- Averted in Highlander.
+- Highlander: Subverted.
 Lieutenant Moran, the lead detective investigating the beheading of Iman Fasil, tries to get Connor MacLeod to implicate himself using this sort of technique twice in the same conversation, but it doesn't work either time.